 And the losers:

 Its important to note that you can also search text fields, such as the company description, using the "contains" parameter.
+Don't forget that percents should be in decimal form.
+For example:

 Why Use Intrinio?